anthonydu/cpsc210-pokejar/README.md

-In my opinion, what would benefit this program the most is to, instead of having everything in one class, refactor each component that make up the GUI into their own classes while allowing them to update each other through a main class, which they all have bidirectional relationships with.
+In my opinion, what would benefit this program the most is to, instead of having everything in one class, refactor each component that make up the GUI into their own classes while allowing them to update each other through a main class which they all have bidirectional relationships with.
 This would increase the cohesion of the program without introducing too much coupling.